chrishow/scroll-scrub-video-component/README.md

 #### 1. Include the Web Component javascript.

-Download the file <a href='./dist/scroll-scrub-video-component.bundle.js'>`scroll-scrub-video-component.bundle.js`</a> and include it in the document head:
+Download the file <a download href='./dist/scroll-scrub-video-component.bundle.js'>`scroll-scrub-video-component.bundle.js`</a> and include it in the document head:

 ```html
 <script src="scroll-scrub-video-component.bundle.js"></script>